cityofaustin/Residential-Permitting/_project_steps/1-general-process/consult.md

 Sketches give reviewers a clear picture of your project and help them determine if you can continue with your project as planned.
 Please bring two simple sketches of the floor plan and plot plan to your consultation.
 These sketches don’t have to perfect drawings, but they should give the reviewer enough information so they can see the following:

-* The current layout of your property including any existing structures such as your house, pool, or driveway,
+* the current layout of your property including any existing structures such as your house, pool, or driveway,
-* The layout of the structure you may be changing, adding, or removing.
+* and the layout of the structure you may be changing, adding, or removing.

 Do your best to label any load-bearing walls or beams.

-See examples of project sketches:
+See examples of project sketches.

-[Good Example / Bad Example]

 ### 3. If possible, bring your property survey